coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 ```

 :::note

-`.coderabbit.yaml` file should be placed at the root directory of the
+`.coderabbit.yaml` file should be placed in the root directory of the
 repository.

 :::

 YAML settings: